couchbaselabs/try-cb-dotnet/try-cb-dotnet-tutorial.md

 **Where:** `UserController.cs` -> **method:** `BookFlights([FromBody] dynamic request)`

-**Goals:** Store live data about the user's travel bookings, persist them in Couchbase Server 4.0 and learn more about how to use Couchbase with .NET
+**Goals:** Persist data about the user's travel bookings, persist them in Couchbase Server 4.0 and learn more about how to use Couchbase with .NET

 **Relevant Documentation Topics:**